elton-develcode/React-curso/README.md

 **Why:** To assist system translation according to the configured country.

-**What:** To assist the application in system translation, such as labels and messages.
+**What:** Returns the translation of the parameters as requested language.
 </br></br></br>

 ## Summary